Best Interest of the Child Standard – Test for the Factors Weighed by California Courts Under Family Code Sections 3011, 3020, 3040

 The function of the family court is not to change, fix, or judge parents but to dispose of their disputes at a given point in time.
 California family courts are wholly unconcerned about the personal grievances parents in a custody dispute have against one another.
 Instead, the courts are guided by the factors and standards of the California Family Code.

 The Best Interests of the Child Standard (BIC) is not found in only one code section or case; it is a compilation of many different Family Code sections and case law.
-However, the standard primarily arises out of Family Code section 3011, 3020, and 3040.
+However, the standard primarily arises out of Family Code 3011, 3020, and 3040.
 These sections are used by family courts when making and modifying child custody orders.

 (a) In making a determination of the best interests of the child in a proceeding described in Section 3021, the court shall, among any other factors it finds relevant and consistent with Section 3020, consider all of the following:

 (1) The health, safety, and welfare of the child.

 (2)(A) A history of abuse by one parent or any other person seeking custody against any of the following:

 (i) A child to whom the parent or person seeking custody is related by blood or affinity or with whom the parent or person seeking custody has had a caretaking relationship, no matter how temporary.

 (ii) The other parent.